By Brie Shelley

 Whether you are a bar manager, beverage director, or general manager, you work hard to motivate your staff, keep your customers happy, maintain positive distributor relationships, stay on top of your bar’s sales and inventory data, maintain a clean establishment, bring in business, and reinforce the big picture of your bar.

-This is such a diverse role, so we’ve put together a list of 15 good habits we recommend you pick up in order to be a successful bar manager.
+This is such a diverse role, so we’ve put together a list of 15 good habits we recommend you pick up in order to successfully fulfill your bar manager duties.

 Holding recurring employee training sessions will give your staff members the opportunity to practice current skills and learn new ones.
 Routinely revisiting free-pour tests helps guarantee consistent drinks between your bartenders and better manage costs.
 Reviewing knife safety can limit risks of staff injury (insurance is expensive!), and sanitation practices have never been so top-of-mind among guests in light of COVID-19.
 Finally, taking time to talk with your team about the unique qualities of products you have in-house gives them the tools they need to talk to guests and upsell.